pimalaya/himalaya/README.md

 ![image](https://user-images.githubusercontent.com/10437171/138774902-7b9de5a3-93eb-44b0-8cfb-6d2e11e3b1aa.png)

-*The project is under active development.
-Do not use in production before the `v1.0.0`.*
+*Warning: the project is under active development, do not use in production before the `v1.0.0`.*

 ## Features